henry-js/taskfile-common/README.md

 1.  **Local Development**:
     *   You run `init.ps1`.
-    *   You copy `.env.secrets.example` to `.env.secrets` and paste your real NuGet API key into it.
+    *   You copy `.env.example` to `.env` and paste your real NuGet API key into it.
     *   You run `task push:nuget`.
-    *   Task reads your `Taskfile.yml` and sees `dotenv: [".env", ".env.secrets"]`.
+    *   Task reads your `Taskfile.yml` and sees `dotenv: [".env", ".env"]`.
 It loads all variables from both files.
     *   The `push:nuget` task runs, checks that `NUGET_API_KEY` exists, and then calls the submodule task, which uses the secret key in the `dotnet nuget push` command.
-    *   Your `.env.secrets` file is safely on your local machine, ignored by Git.
+    *   Your `.env` file is safely on your local machine, ignored by Git.

 2.  **CI/CD (e.g., GitHub Actions)**:
     *   You store your NuGet API key as a "Repository Secret" in GitHub settings.